Sunil-Pradhan/javascript-cheatsheet/README.md

 #### for...in Loop

-The `for...in` loop is used to loop through an object’s properties.
+The `for...in` loop is used to loop through an object’s properties and methods.

 When you want to visit all object properties like its keys then you need to use `for..in` loop.